What's your name?

 Let’s move on to the second part of the sales pitch.

 Since you're liking this article on how to optimize conversion rates you're gonna love the conversion ideas I share in my weekly newsletter.
 Signup below.
 If it isn't as good as I'm making it sound unsubscribe with one click.

 The second part of the sales pitch is designed to introduce our creation interestingly and build a case for it.
 It gets into technical details, differentiates our product from competing solutions, addresses missing or inferior features.

 This is where we’re really impressing the buyer with our knowledge about the problem they’re facing.
 This is where we present the visitor our “why this product must exist? story.
 The basic idea behind this story is to persuasively let the new visitor know that there is no product in the world (at this price point) that can deliver this degree of value.

-The construction of the sales pitch has to be perfect.
-The marketer needs to think of every potential scenario.
 I like to think of copywriting as a court case where the copywriter is playing the role of a lawyer and trying to convince a jury of 12.

 To win the case (close the sale) we need to convince each jury member.

 We can’t lie or bend the truth.
 If the judge even gets a whiff of that she’ll throw out the case.
 But we can make the truth interesting.
 So that’s what the copywriter does.